ZhengHe-MD/ht/README.md

-# lh
+# ht

+> NOTE: this repo is not for production usages

+implementations of hash table techniques

+* OHT: open hashing
-linear hashing implementation
+* LHT: linear hashing